wbf22/Dava/README.md

 | 2       | $80    | 02/15/2020 |
 | 3       | $420   | 02/18/2020 |

-Under the tables' indices_* folder will be folders for each column 'OrderId', 'Total', and 'OrderDate'.
+Under the tables' META_* folder will be folders for each column 'OrderId', 'Total', and 'OrderDate'.
 Inside these folder will be '.index' files that contain row numbers in the table.
 (These are stored as raw bytes so they're not human readable)

 There are three modes for indices:
 - default: every column is indexed